HOW DOES IT WORK?

 Sophie runs an art shop.
-She has had strong sales online, however, summer is coming around and she has plans to do an offline pop-up store in Box Park.
+She has had strong sales online, however, summer is coming and she has plans to do an offline pop-up store in Box Park.
 Sophie has to pay for some visual and creative work for the pop-up and uses her credit line to pay for materials before she recovers the spend through sales.

 Sophie applied for a £20,000 credit line with a 15% interest charge.
 When she’s dipped into the credit line by £10,000 she pays £4 per day until she pays back the funds.

-WHAT LINE OF CREDIT LENDERS ARE LOOKING FOR
+WHAT ARE LINE OF CREDIT LENDERS LOOKING FOR?

 Your business must have: